The Office (American TV series): Other broadcasts

-Aside from NBC, The Office has gone into off-network syndication in the United States.
-It previously ran on local stations and TBS.
+Aside from NBC, The Office has gone into syndication in the United States.
+It previously ran on local broadcast stations in off-network syndication and TBS.
 On December 13, 2017, Comedy Central announced that they had acquired all nine seasons of the show from NBCUniversal in a non-exclusive deal, and some episodes are available to stream on Comedy Central's official website and mobile app on a rotating basis.
 Reruns of The Office began airing on Comedy Central on January 15, 2018.
 The deal between Viacom (who owns Comedy Central) and NBCUniversal (for rights for airing reruns of The Office) was extended throughout 2021.
-The series will then air in a non-exclusive window on Viacom Media Networks through 2025.
+The series will then air in a non-exclusive window on Paramount Media Networks and its sister Fave TV through 2025.
 The series aired on Cozi TV from January 1, 2019, to October 3, 2021.
 It also aired on Nick at Nite starting January 1, 2019, and later on Paramount Network, although Nick at Nite no longer airs the program as of May 5, 2019.
 The show then began airing on Freeform on January 1, 2022.
 In the United Kingdom, the show was named in listings magazines (but not onscreen) as The Office: An American Workplace when it originally aired there on ITV2.
-In Australia, all 9 seasons air on 10 Shake.
+In Australia, all 9 seasons aired on 10 Shake.

 Promotional

 The show's success has resulted in expansion outside of television.
 Characters have appeared in promotional materials for NBC, and a licensed video game—The Office—was released on November 28, 2007, by MumboJumbo from the development company Reveille.
 In 2008 two games were introduced via Pressman Toy Corp: The Office Trivia Board Game and The Office DVD Board Game.
 In 2009, The Office Clue was released, and The Office Monopoly was released in 2010.
 Other merchandise, from T-shirts and a bobblehead doll of Dwight Schrute to more office-specific items such as Dunder Mifflin copy paper and parodies of the Successories motivational poster series featuring the cast are available.
 Dunder Mifflin had two websites, and the cast members maintained blogs both as themselves and in character.

+In April 2024, cast members Rainn Wilson, Craig Robinson, Jenna Fischer, Kate Flannery, Brian Baumgartner, and Creed Bratton appeared in an AT&T commercial for the company's AT&T Business Next Level Network.